dscho/pagefind-xkcd-demo/content/comics/2012-2-27-so-it-has-come-to-this.md

   'Come to what?'
 'You.
 Me.
 This moment.'
 img: https://imgs.xkcd.com/comics/so_it_has_come_to_this.png
 ---
+[Megan holds up an open and empty bag with the white silhouette of a cat's face on it.
+Cueball looks down at the bag.]

-Person: We ran out of cat food.
+Megan: We ran out of cat food.

-Roommate: SO

-Roommate: IT HAS COME TO THIS.
+Cueball: *So*

+Cueball: *It has come to this.*

+[Caption below the panel:]

-Protip: If you're not sure what to say, try "So it has come to this"--it creates instant dramatic tension and is a valid observation in literally any situation.
+Protip: If you're not sure what to say, try "So it has come to this" &ndash; it creates instant dramatic tension and is a valid observation in literally any situation.